Facts on Heel Pain

-Heel pain can be severe and can be caused for multiple reasons.
-It is one of the most common ailments suffered by patients with foot problems.
-The heel of the foot handles the most pressure when a person walks or runs, and therefore is very susceptible to damage and pain.
+Heel pain can be severe and may have multiple causes.
+It is one of the most common in patients with foot pain.
+The heel of the foot handles the most pressure when a person walks or runs, and therefore is very susceptible to wear and tears.

 Other than walking, certain ailments such as neurological problems or arthritis also affect the heel.

 - Achilles Tendinitis